SanchezEnzo/Aiming/README.md

 # Aiming
-An game for enjoying while improve your aim
+A game for enjoying while improve your aim